amir-and-erica/blog/src/pages/2017-01-04-just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.md

 ---
 ## What does 'nonpartisan' mean?

-"Nonpartisan" is a loaded term in journalism.
-It's often blurred with [objectivity and impartiality](http://pressthink.org/2010/11/the-view-from-nowhere-questions-and-answers/).
-Many people say it's impossible to be truly nonpartisan.
-For us at By The Bay, we define nonpartisan as "attempting to accurately and fairly represent a multitude of perspectives."
+"Nonpartisan" has become a controversial, confusing term in journalism.
+Many people say it's impossible to be truly nonpartisan, and the word is often blurred with "[objectivity" and "impartiality](http://pressthink.org/2010/11/the-view-from-nowhere-questions-and-answers/)."
+At By The Bay, we define nonpartisan as "attempting to accurately and fairly represent a multitude of perspectives."

-We not all opinions are equal and we do our best to reflect the truth by making our reporting and editorial processes as transparent as possible.
+Not all opinions are equal, and it's ridiculous to try and describe every single point of view, but we do our best to help people understand dense, seemingly impenetrable topics.
+I mean, we cover local politics.

 ## But everyone has a point of view.
-Don't you?

 It's true, we do.
 We live in SF.
 We've been covering CA and SF politics for the past year (not for the past decade).
 Jimmy and I share a dry, sarcastic, occasionally cheesy sense of humor, and we're not afraid to express our personality in our work.